Skip to Main Content

 Afternoon:

-Continuing our walk through history, we will head down to the east end of the National Mall for visits to the Capitol Building and National Archives, which embody our Declaration of Independence, Constitution, and Bill of Rights.
-Our first stop will be the Capitol Building, which began construction in 1793 and has been built, burnt down, rebuilt, extended and restored over the centuries.
-It houses our legislative branch, where our U.S. Congress meets to write the laws of our nation.
-It is surrounded by key buildings such as the Library of Congress, U.S. Supreme Court and the Senate and House office buildings.
-From the Capitol building, we will stroll down Constitution Avenue to the National Archives, the home of the Declaration of Independence, Constitution and Bill of Rights.
-Did you know that the Declaration of Independence is sealed in the most scientifically advanced housing that preservation technology can provide?
-The National Archive and Records administration, as a part of the executive branch, preserves and maintains documentation of government and historical records.
+Continuing our walk through history, we will head toward the eastern portion of the National Mall for visits to the Capitol Building and the National Archives, which preserve and represent the founding documents of the United States.
+Our first stop will be the United States Capitol, where construction began in 1793.
+The building has been expanded, restored, and rebuilt over the centuries, including after being burned during the War of 1812.
+Today it houses the legislative branch, where the U.S. Congress meets to write the laws of our nation.
+It is surrounded by key buildings such as the Library of Congress, the U.S. Supreme Court, and the Senate and House office buildings.
+From the Capitol, we will stroll along Constitution Avenue to the National Archives, home to the Declaration of Independence, Constitution, and Bill of Rights.
+The Declaration of Independence is preserved in one of the most advanced archival encasements in the world.
+The National Archives and Records Administration, part of the executive branch, preserves and maintains the permanent records of the United States government.

 Dinner: